TLop503/ipcheq2/README.md

 ```

 ## Run locally
 1. Download exe or elf from the latest [release](https://github.com/tlop503/ipcheq2/releases/latest).
-Download and extract the ip data as well.
+Download and extract the ip data as well and arrange to match tree:
-  1. Alternatively clone the repo and build from source to skip arranging files (see below)
+   	Alternatively clone the repo and build from source to skip arranging files (see "Local Development" below)
 ```
 ├── ipcheq2 or ipcheq2.exe
 └── prefixes